potentd/potentd/README.md

-hello. i do dumb stuff
+hello. i do dumb stuff. i use arch btw